JPMA Co-creation Meeting

 Access

-• - International Committee
+• - International Affairs Committee

 Emphasizes the importance of reaching out to foreign authorities.
 Promotes efforts to improve global access.

-• - Pharmaceutical Affairs Committee
+• - Regulatory Affairs Committee

 Based on its experience working with the MHLW, the committee talks about the importance of co-creation, which has already begun.
 Aim to contribute to institutional design.

-• - Distribution Optimization Committee
+• - Distribution Improvement Committee

-Positioning drug pricing and distribution as "two wheels of a car," the committee will work with the Industrial Policy Committee to resolve issues related to stable supply and the pricing system.
+Positioning drug pricing and distribution as "two wheels of a car," the committee will work with the Pharmaceutical Industrial Policy Committee to resolve issues related to stable supply and the pricing system.

 Trust